Important: The Green Homes Grant closed to new applications on 31 March 2021. The information on this page is for

 What types of home improvements were covered?

-The energy efficiency measures covered under the scheme are split into two categories: primary and secondary measures.
+The energy efficiency measures covered under the scheme were split into two categories: primary and secondary measures.

-To qualify for a voucher you’ll need to install at least one primary measure.
+To qualify for a voucher you'd need to install at least one primary measure.
 This can include insulation and/or low carbon heating:

 Insulation: Solid wall, cavity wall, under-floor, loft, flat room, room in roof or park home.